johannesjh/favagtk/README.md

 ### Setting up a Development Environment

-Simply open this project in GNOME Builder.
+Simply clone this project in GNOME Builder.

 ### Python Dependencies

 Fava GTK depends on other python packages, as defined in the requirements folder.
-Fava GTK aims for compatibility with the packages defined there.
+Fava GTK aims for compatibility with the package versions defined there.

 ### Code quality